 Now may the God of peace Himself sanctify you through and through; and may your spirit and soul and body be kept complete and [be found] blameless at the coming of our Lord Jesus Christ.
-(1 Thessalonians 5:23)
+(1 Thessalonians 5:23 AMPC)

-Paul’s prayer for the Thessalonians demonstrates that we are a three-part being, just like our creator.
+Paul’s prayer for the Thessalonians demonstrates that we are a three-part being, just like our Creator.
 God is a spirit, and we are spirit beings who have a soul and live in a body.
 This is why Paul listed the three parts to every human in this order.
-Many Christians have been taught we have a spirit, soul and body but not too many understand the role of each of them.
+Many Christians have been taught that they have a spirit, soul, and body, but they may not understand the role of each of them.
 Some believe the soul and spirit are the same but as you can see, that is not what the Bible says.

 We could not divide the two if they were one and the same.
-The spirit is the part of us that is connected to God and Heaven, the soul is our mind, will, and emotions: what connects to the things of this earth.
+The spirit is the part of us that is connected to God and Heaven.
+The soul is our mind, will, and emotions: that connects to the things of this earth.
 It is God’s will that the spirit rule over the soul and body.
-The soul with its memory, will, and emotions depends on the functionality of your brain and body for it to express itself or be conscious, the spirit on the other hand can exist on its own, apart from the soul and body.
+The soul with its memory, will, and emotions depends on the functionality of your brain and body for it to express itself or be conscious.
+The spirit can exist on its own, apart from the soul and body.

 It is said that the power that controls the soul, controls the person.
 Satan’s goal is to control our soul by deceit.
 The soul will appeal to the lust of the flesh and the lust of the eyes.
 It is controlled by pride.
 Why would you want your soul to dominate your body and spirit?
-Though you don’t want the soul to dominate you, it may do so under the influence of demons and/or when in need of healing.
-Your soul can be effected in the following ways:
+Although, you don’t want the soul to dominate you, it may do so under the influence of demons and/or when you are sick and in need of healing.
+Your soul can be affected in the following ways:

 Although many deliverance ministries have had good intentions, the dilemma has been that they have been too focused on healing the wounded soul and have completely neglected the spirit man.
 Many have failed to see that your spirit has become:

 Healing the soul and soul restoration are part of the solution to making the soul whole again: the solution to removing many internal problems.
 This is one side of an issue which has two aspects to it.
-Through Jesus, the Holy Spirit will heal our soul:
+Only through Jesus and the Holy Spirit can we heal our soul:

-“Broken-hearted” is two Greek words: syntribō (sün-tre'-bo) meaning shattered to shivers, like slivered glass.
-Kardia (kär-de'-ä) is often translated heart but also means “the soul or mind, as it is the fountain and seat of the thoughts, passions, desires, appetites, affections, purposes, endeavours” according to Strong’s Concordance.
-When we experience trauma, either physical or emotional, a piece of our soul can become fragmented and pieces of it broken off and stuck in that moment.
+“Broken-hearted” is two Greek words: syntribō (sün-tre'-bo), meaning shattered to shivers, like slivered glass, and Kardia (kär-de'-ä), which is often translated heart but also means “the soul or mind, as it is the fountain and seat of the thoughts, passions, desires, appetites, affections, purposes, endeavors,” according to Strong’s Concordance.
+When we experience trauma, either physical or emotional, our soul can become fragmented and pieces of it broken off and stuck in that moment.
 The Holy Spirit and Jesus exist throughout all time, simultaneously.
-They can go back and retrieve the pieces so that our soul can be made whole.
+They can go back and retrieve the pieces so that our soul can be made whole again.

-Our spirit must be strong so that it can grasp and hold onto the things of God and will have the strength, power or anointing to fight back any demons that will try to come back to invade the soul.
-During deliverance they will speak to your soul.
-They pray for your soul and cast demons out of the soul, but where is the fruit if your spirit is weak?
+Our spirit must be strong so that it can grasp and hold onto the things of God and have the strength, power, or anointing to fight back any demons that will try to come back to invade the soul.
+During deliverance, some ministries will speak to your soul.
+They pray for your soul and cast demons out of it, but where is the fruit if your spirit is weak?
 A weak spirit may not be strong enough to receive and hold onto what is done, then deliverance is often only temporary.

 There are three main ways to help build your spiritual strength: